din14970/personal-site/content/pages/resume.md

 <a href="https://pypi.org/project/temmeta/"><h6>TEMMETA</h6></a>
 </div>
 <div class="col-md-10">
 TEMMETA is a library to facilitate common TEM data manipulation operations.
+I no longer maintain it and aim to merge most of the functionality into HyperSpy.
 </div>
 </div>